For an optimal site experience, we recommend using a different browser.

 All licensed insurance companies must meet the requirements of the solvency standards for insurance business as set by the Reserve Bank of New Zealand.
 These solvency standards state that we must hold a minimum amount of solvency capital, so that we are in a position to pay claims to our customers during unexpected events (such as earthquakes or pandemics).

-Our Solvency Margin
+Our Adjusted Solvency Margins

 Statutory Fund Notification

-Chubb Life is required under the Insurance (Prudential Supervision) Act 2010 to establish a Statutory Fund.
+Chubb Life NZ is required under the Insurance (Prudential Supervision) Act 2010 to establish a Statutory Fund.
 For all Chubb Life NZ's life insurance policyholders, we advise that the Statutory Fund relevant to your policies is Chubb Life NZ's Statutory Fund Number One.